Skip to main content

 Entity NameCognigyScriptThe name of the entity to extract.
 For example, customerID.

-Entity DescriptionCognigyScriptA sentence which describes the entity.
-For example, An alphanumeric string of 6 characters, e.g. ABC123 or 32G5FD.
+Entity DescriptionCognigyScriptA sentence that describes the entity.
+For example, An alphanumeric string of 6 characters, e.g., ABC123 or 32G5FD.

 Example InputTextExamples of text inputs.
 For example, My ID is AB54EE, is that ok?, That would be ah bee see double 4 three, I guess it's 49 A B 8 K. Alternatively, you can click Show JSON Editor and add input examples in the code field.